mojaloop/contrib-dev-portal/docs/cdbc_hack.md

 ## Getting Started with your POC

-1. Fill in [this Google form]() to request your own 3PPI resources in the sandbox.
-We aim to do this within 24 hours - but feel free to ping us on our Mojaloop Slack at `#cdbc-hack` if you think it's taking too long!
+1. Fill in [this Google form]() to request your own 3PPI access in the sandbox.
+We aim to do this within 24 hours - but feel free to ping us on our Mojaloop Slack at `#cdbc-hack` (TODO: make channel) if you think it's taking too long!
 2. While you're waiting for your resources to be provisioned, read through the [G2P Use Case Guide](todo) that will introduce you to 3PPI on Mojaloop
 3. Play around with the [3ppi Payments API](/apis/sync-3ppi) and the [3PPI Payments Guide](/guides/payments/3ppi-p2p) to see how you will be able to interact with the API